 This post contains affiliate links which means that we may receive a small commission if you make a purchase through a link at no additional cost to you.
 Thank you for your support!

 The Ponte Vecchio (Old Bridge) is found in Florence, Italy, and spans over the narrowest point of the Arno River.
 The bridge is made of wood and stone and dates back to the Roman era.
 It is about 32 meters wide (105 feet) and spans about 30 meters (98 feet) in length.
 Due to flooding, the bridge underwent at least two reconstructions.
 It is quite well preserved because the bridge is held up by segment arches that prevent the road above from bowing.

 Our favorite daily event was to walk to this bridge.
-It has spectacular views down the Arno River but it is just a great place to people watch and enjoy the surroundings.
-One of the best times of day is in the evening when the sun is setting and you can take beautiful photographs.
+It has spectacular views down the Arno River but it is just a great place to people-watch and enjoy the surroundings.
+One of the best times of the day is in the evening when the sun is setting and you can take beautiful photographs.

 A Bit Of History

 Originally in 1345, there were 43 shops along the bridge that were rented to merchants and artisans.
 In the 1400s, grocers, fishmongers, and butchers populated the bridge.
 This produced a lot of unpleasant orders and it was Grand Duke Ferdinand 1 who evicted these merchants and substitute them with goldsmiths and silversmiths.
 Due to this change, the Ponte Vecchio was transformed with its wooden doorways and shop windows with jewels into the bridge we know today.